tstephen/cbc/wp-content/plugins/link-to-bible/readme.txt

 <li>The version of this plugin, the version of your wordpress installation and the php version running your wordpress installation</li>
 </ul>

+For more information see the privacy statement of bibleserver.com: https://www.bibleserver.com/webmasters/#privacy

 = License =
 - This plugin is licensed under the GPLv3. (http://www.gnu.org/licenses/gpl.html).
 You can use it free of charge on your personal or commercial blog.
 - It is published with the explicit permission of bibleserver.com (ERF Medien e.V.)